Syrian forces kill 20 protesters after Friday prayers

 In addition to the Friday protests, nightly Ramadan prayers, or "tarawih," which follow the breaking of the fast, have given more Syrians a focus for daily protest marches.

-In neighbouring Lebanon, hundreds of people demonstrated in the northern, mainly Sunni Muslim, district of Akkar in support of the Syrian protesters.
+In neighboring Lebanon, hundreds of people demonstrated in the northern, mainly Sunni Muslim, district of Akkar in support of the Syrian protesters.

 Regional powers Turkey, Saudi Arabia and Egypt have all applied pressure on Assad to stop the violence.